mike-north/ember-octane-workshop/notes/15-fowarding-routes-simulating-api-responses.md

 # Forwarding Routes & Simulating Api Responses In Tests

-In this exercise, we will be mainly focussing on:
+In this exercise, we will be mainly focusing on:

 - Conditionally forwarding routes
 - Simulating API responses for tests